Understand the Process in Advance of Notification and Plan Ahead.

 For the actual audit itself, auditors typically spend one full day onsite for entities with in-house pharmacy programs and an additional ½-to-1 full day at entities with contract pharmacy programs.
 Post-audit, providers wait 8-12 weeks before receiving a preliminary finding report from HRSA.

-Preparing in advance with The Advis Group for your eventual audit calms nerves and relieves stress.
+Preparing in advance with Advis for your eventual audit calms nerves and relieves stress.
 Advis can help an entity ensure successful audit preparation by working with the entity to create robust 340B policies and procedures, providing necessary 340B training to entity staff, and developing strategies that increase compliance rates.